“This,” Glinda Sidesparkle proclaimed, “has to be the most undignified thing I have ever done.”

 “Cease endlessly loitering in the path,” Snark growled.

 “Path!”
 Glinda paused so abruptly the six foot necromancer slammed into her, tangling himself in the wild frizz of her white hair.
 Glinda waved a white diamante-studded glove at the waist-high grass.
 “This is hardly a path, Snark.
 This is a swamp!”
-She dropped the last word to a whisper, like she didn’t want to foliage to hear.
+She dropped the last word to a whisper, like she didn’t want the foliage to hear.

 “What?”
 Tootles Grandark shouted, some distance ahead.